 - Barcelona and Mexico City enjoy a favourable climate all year round that still promotes cycling in winter.

 - Barcelona’s student population loves biking, and represents a large share of the city population.
-During summer, the incoming tourists only compensate for the number of students who left.

 - Antwerp is not known for its exceptional level of sunshine.
 But the strong cycling culture in this city predominates over the aversion to biking in the rain among users.